 3. Your home has 4 wheels, gets crappy gas mileage, leaks slightly when it rains, and consists of an elevated wooden platform for sleeping with storage for adventure toys and clothes underneath.
 You are always looking to improve upon the design of your living quarters and are obsessed with how other people have constructed their homes.

-4. Your detection skills for free food are sharper then Superman’s x-ray vision.
-Removing untouched food undetected from a strangers plate after they have left the restaurant table, knowing the exact times the grocery store throws away expired food in order to get the best selection, and locating the best places to get free food are all skills gained.
+4. Your detection skills for free food are sharper than Superman’s x-ray vision.
+Removing untouched food undetected from a stranger’s plate after they have left the restaurant table, knowing the exact times the grocery store throws away expired food in order to get the best selection and locating the best places to get free food are all skills gained.

 6. Beer.
 You drink lots of it.
 Most of the time it’s the cheapest, crappiest beer you can find.
 Other times it’s an expensive microbrew, but most of the time is PBR.
 It can be consumed before, after, during, when you get home from, well into the night after, and into the next morning after engaging in your passion.

 9. The seasons dictate the location and the activity.
 Late spring, summer and early fall one can be found rafting the amazing whitewater of the Colorado River or climbing in Eldorado Canyon or Yosemite.
-Winter time brings skiing in Summit County or Park City.
-For those you really have it “bad”, the winter season can be circumvented by heading to South America.
+Wintertime brings skiing in Summit County or Park City.
+For those who really have it “bad”, the winter season can be circumvented by heading to South America.

 10. You love your life and love the freedom it has given you to explore the world.
 You twitch with excitement when you describe your life to others.
 You would give anything to be able to continue to pursue your passions.